first case in the world in India – breaking latest news-breakinglatest.news-Breaking Latest News

 The symptoms and the abscess on the trachea

-The case was reported in the specialized scientific magazine Medical Mycology Case Reports and it concerns a 61 year old manand mycologist Indian who, however, declared that he had never had contact with this specific fungus before the infection, despite the fact that for his work he instead came into contact with decomposing material and other decomposing fungi.
+The case was reported in the specialized scientific journal Medical Mycology Case Reports and concerns a 61 year old manand mycologist Indian who, however, declared that he had never had contact with this specific fungus before the infection, despite the fact that for his work he instead came into contact with decomposing material and other decomposing fungi.
 The man presented himself at a Calcutta doctor’s office with symptoms such as difficulty swallowing, cough, feeling generally unwell, tiredness, hoarse voice.
 A computed tomography of the neck revealed the presence of a pus-filled abscess at the level of the trachea.
 The patient prior to this episode was in perfect health, with a healthy immune system and no chronic disease.
-The laboratory tests did not identify bacteria but instead filamentous structures caused by fungi, the fungal hyphae, were identified but only with DNA sequencing, thanks to the interest of a research center on fungi of the World Health Organization, it was possible to trace the person responsible for the infection, i.e. the Chondrosterium purple which, as mentioned, causes “lead sickness” in plants, a name that derives from the fact that infected plants become of a characteristic silver colour.
-Thanks to a treatment with a antifungal and al abscess drainage the disease was eradicated after two months and did not recur again in the following two years.
+Laboratory tests have not identified bacteria but filamentous structures caused by fungi have instead been identified, the fungal hyphae but only with DNA sequencing, thanks to the interest of a research center on fungi of the World Health Organization. been possible to trace the person responsible for the infection, i.e. al Chondrosterium purple which, as mentioned, causes “lead sickness” in plants, a name that derives from the fact that infected plants become a characteristic silver colour.
+Thanks to a treatment with a antifungal and al abscess drainage the disease was eradicated after two months and did not recur in the following two years.

 Rare fungal diseases in humans